 The Board also recognizes that school time and school property should not be used for partisan political purposes.
-Thus, when engaging in political activities, an employee may not
+Thus, in his or her political activities, an employee may not

-- use the employee's position within the school division to further a political cause; - engage in any activity supporting or opposing a candidate or political party while on duty, while on school property during school hours, or while representing the school division; - suggest in any manner that the school division or any component of it supports or opposes a candidate for election to any office; or - use any school division property to engage in any activity supporting or opposing a candidate for public office or a political party.
+- use his or her position within the school division to further a political cause; - engage in any activity supporting or opposing a candidate or political party while on duty, while on school property during school hours, or while representing the school division; - suggest in any manner that the school division or any component of it supports or opposes a candidate for election to any office; or - use any school division property to engage in any activity supporting or opposing a candidate for public office or a political party.